dlamblin/insight-data-engineering-code-challenge/README.md

 [Google shell style][shellstyle].
 As per the challenge, it is the primary method of using the solutions in this repository.

-One-liners
+One-liner
 ----------
-The one-liners [`non-scalable_10min_oneliner*.pl`][oneliner1] were the first code I  produced to answer the challenge, in oneliner form, not a lot of time was spent on them.
-They were updated after looking at the FAQ point on removing numbers, and now  match output from the _Java_ program.
+The Perl one-liner [`non-scalable_10min_oneliner.pl`][oneliner] was the first code I produced to answer the challenge, in one-liner form.
-The [naive median approach][oneliner2] over all turns out to be slow, because it's using an array, and sorting it
+The one-liner does not output to the files but rather to STDOUT.
+It's running median method is naive in that it sorts an array of all the unique counts seen for each tweet.
+This turns out to be slow, because the sorting is
 $O(n \log n)$ every time something is added, to give the median an $O(1)$ look-up performance after the sort.
-This is a total of so $O(n \log n)$ for each line, growing with each line processed.
+This is a total of so $O(n \log n)$ for each tweet, growing with each tweet processed.
+It is a starting point for the other attempted solutions.

-I wanted to show a quick implementation and basic solution, with the full caveat that one-liners are not clean, well documented nor scalable.

 Perl
 ----
-The _Perl_ version was a total rewrite, discarding the one-liner approach.
+The _Perl_ version was a rewrite, discarding the one-liner approach.
-It was quick and easy to make and I hope the comments keep it readable.
+I hope the comments keep it readable.
-This version's [running median command][PRM] mirrors the [`RangeRunningMedian`][RRM] frequency counting approach, making finding the median a $O(1)$ operation after a $O(n \log n)$ sort.
-It doesn't preallocate the size of the hash of frequencies, so no range need be specified.

-As noted in the source, I am certain that modules exist to bind the hash to an implementation that retains its keys in sorted order, and that there also exists a binding to disk backing.
-This would allowing the program to exit and then pick up with the running median from before exiting.
-I'm unsure how this would affect performance, but the sorted keys should speed up the overall process by reducing the work to sort keys after each insert.
+This [solution's][Pelr] running median uses an array where the index is the number of unique words in a given tweet, and the value is how many tweets had that number, making finding the median a $O(1)$ operation (best 0 worst 70).
+The assumed range of unique words per tweet is from 0 to 69.

 Python
 ------